The height of skew Dyck paths with two variants of downsteps: Enumeration of skew Dyck paths with two variants of down-steps

 We found it more intuitive to draw a left step $(-1,-1)$ as a marked (in red) down-step $(1,-1)$, see \cite{korea}.
 In this setting, we have now Dyck paths with 3 types of down-steps (blue, green, red), say $D_b, D_g, D_r$, with the restriction that $UD_r$ and $D_rU$ are not allowed to occur.

-We will construct an automaton that checks whether the syntacting conditions are still fulfilled, i. e., $UL$ and $LU$ are forbidden.
-According to the three types of steps, we have three layers of states (current level).
+We will construct an automaton that checks whether the syntactic conditions are still fulfilled, i. e., $UL$ and $LU$ are forbidden.
+According to the three types of steps, we have three layers of states (current level when scanning the word from left to right).

 It will become important soon that the dominant singularity $\varrho=\frac19$ corresponds to the value $u_{\varrho}=\frac{1}{2}$.

 The decomposition for the family $\mathcal{S}$ translates as well to $\mathcal{S}_h$ of bounded height, viz.